Archibald Herman Müller: Early life

+Professional life

 Müller went to Bombay (now Mumbai) in 1911, then considered the modern artistic centre of India.
 He won the Gold Medal from the Bombay Art Society in the same year.
 He travelled a lot through Maharashtra, Rajasthan, Gujarat and the Himalayas, enjoying the patronage of various Indian royal families.
 His paintings included landscapes, portraits and scenes from the life of the Maharajas (Kings), historical subjects and incidents from the Hindu epics, the Ramayana and the Mahabharata.
 His paintings have been acquired by the Buckingham Palace, London, the South Kensington Museum (now known as the Victoria and Albert Museum).
 Few also exist in the collections of the museums at Sangli, Maharashtra Bikaner, Rajasthan, the Jodhpur Fort and the Royal Palace at Jaipur.
 His paintings are much sought after and have surfaced in various auctions in recent years.

+Death

 Müller died in 1960 at the Gandhi Hospital in Jodhpur, Rajasthan, India.